temach/fs-cms/README.md

     Maybe this is a pointless idea actually.

 -   Use CSS grid to specify layout of artifacts on page?
 See: https://gridbyexample.com/examples/ Should provide a couple of templates.
+Grid intro: https://www.smashingmagazine.com/2018/05/future-of-web-design/

 -   Should geenrate CSS classes from file names.
 See how SmallVistories does this.
     For file my_photo_important.png they would split on "_" and generate 3 css classes: